 THE ORIGINAL COMMUNICATION RESEARCH PROJECT asks you to examine a particular aspect of communication within a specific context, to review how communication theory has been used in previous scholarly studies, and then to design and carry out your own original research study.
 This project will result in a final written document that will include a title page, abstract, introduction and rationale, review of literature, research hypotheses/question(s), methods, results, discussion, references, tables, and appendices as needed.
-You will submit two paper copies (one for COM 351 and one for COM 365) and one digital copy (emailed to Derek.Lane@uky.edu and Allison.Scott@uky.edu of the complete document.
-The project will culminate with an eight (8) minute presentation graded by both cohort instructors.
+You will submit one complete paper copy to Dr. Lane and email one complete digital copy of the paper to: Derek.Lane@uky.edu.
+The project will culminate with an eight to ten (8-10) minute presentation graded by both cohort instructors.